sharat87/sharats.me/posts/2020-03-22-the-magic-of-autohotkey-2.md

 ### Copy Contents of Selected Files

 This one, although sounds similar to the previous section, is quite different and useful in a very different way.
-Where the previous section's hotkey copies the selected files' paths, this hotkey is intended to copy the selected files' contents as a whole.
+Where the previous section's hotkey copies the selected files' *paths*, this hotkey is intended to copy the selected files' *contents* as a whole.

 I have a few (several?) small text files with snippets, template messages, etc. With this, I just select one or multiple files and hit <kbd>Ctrl+Shift+x</kbd> and I'm ready to paste their contents.

-This doesn't work with images yet though.
-Still have to figure that out.
-{: .note }

 ```ahk
 #IfWinActive ahk_group FileListers